primait/localauth0/README.md

 ## Configuration

-Localauth0 can be configured using a `.toml` file, which can be specified using the `LOCALAUTH0_CONFIG_PATH` environment variable.
+Localauth0 can be configured using a `.toml` file (see [localauth0.toml](localauth0.toml) as an example), which can be specified using the `LOCALAUTH0_CONFIG_PATH` environment variable.
 Take a look [here](#Integrate-localauth0-in-existing-project) to see how to configure your docker compose cluster.

 ### Local development